dolliars/heyheather/_posts/2019-03-30-setting-up-blog.md

 What does it mean to set up a Ruby environment?
 It just means setting up a way to tell your application "Use this version of Ruby".

 What is octopress?
-It's a Ruby Gem for writing a deploying Jekyll blogs.
+It's a Ruby Gem for writing and deploying Jekyll blogs.

 I also learned that some information on blogs may no longer be relevant, so always check the documentation.